alwynmathew/intrusion-detection/README.md

 Google’s inception v3 model have been used and have achieved an accuracy of 95.3% by training the model on a proprietary ATM surveillance dataset.
 Transferred information from inception model has been feed to multiple fully connected layers with drop outs to achieve better accuracy.

+#Files

+download.py - Load dataset
+inception.py - Functions and classes for loading and using the Inception model